 A long-time journalist, newspaper and magazine editor, Art Spinella began the Drago Mystery Series in 2010.
 Drago mysteries begin in Oregon, but always weave international and historical storylines.
 Spinella’s main characters are “regular” guys, Harley riders who solve crimes with common sense.
 All characters are based on members of the Harley Owners Group and Bandon residents, making the first three volumes a hit on the Southern Oregon Coast.
 Spinella is married with five children and lives in Bandon, Oregon.

-Anthony Swofford served in a U.S. Marine Corps Surveillance and Target Acquisition/Scout-Sniper platoon during the Gulf War.
-Jarhead, which was honored by the independent booksellers of the Northwest, is his memoir.
+Anthony Swofford served in a U.S. Marine Corps Surveillance and Target Acquisition/Scout-Sniper platoon during the Gulf War.His memoir Jarhead: A Marine’s Chronicle of the Gulf War and Other Battles was honored by the independent booksellers of the Northwest in 2006.
 After the war, he was educated at American River College; the University of California, Davis; and the University of Iowa Writers’ Workshop.
 He has taught at the University of Iowa and Lewis and Clark College.
-His fiction and nonfiction have appeared in The New York Times, Harper’s, Men’s Journal, The Iowa Review, and other publications.
+His fiction and nonfiction have appeared in The New York Times, Harper’s, Men’s Journal, The Iowa Review and other publications.
 A Michener-Copernicus Fellowship recipient, he lives in New York.

 Brady Udall is the author of Letting Loose the Hounds, The Miracle Life of Edgar Mint and the The Lonely Polygamist, which won a 2011 PNBA Award from the independent booksellers of the Northwest.
 His work has appeared in The Paris Review, Playboy, GQ and Esquire, and his stories and essays have been featured on National Public Radio’s This American Life.
 He teaches in the MFA program at Boise State University and lives in Boise, Idaho and Teasdale, Utah with his wife and children.